 Increasing Your Reach on Any Social Network

 Here are three separate ways that you can build your reach on any social media.
-Sure there is some things you can do to each (Facebook, Twitter, Instagram, Pinterest, LinkedIn), but here’s a small list of things to help without using different methods.
-Here’s a few experiments you can run:
+Sure there are some things you can do to each (Facebook, Twitter, Instagram, Pinterest, LinkedIn), but here’s a small list of things to help without using different methods.
+Here are a few experiments you can run:

 Post longer and shorter posts and see which ones are viewed more frequently.

 Try posting at different times in a day to see what time is the best time to post.

 Share different things.
 Just a few sentences, a picture or even a GIF.